skoczen/will/docs/index.md

 ## Install prerequisites

-Will doesn't need much, just python and either redis, couchbase, or local storage.
-The recommended backend is redis, and we'll describe getting it set up below.
-If you'd prefer to use couchbase or local storage, that's also an option - [check out how over here](deploy.md#Storage-Backends).
+Will doesn't need much, just python and a place to store things.

+Will can store stuff in Redis, Couchbase, or local storage.
+Our recommended backend is redis, and we'll describe getting it set up below.
+[Information on using Couchbase or local storage is here](deploy.md#Storage-Backends).

 #### Install redis > 2.4